isra-fel/azure-sdk-template/README.md

 ## Usage

 1. Download the nupkg from the [releases page](https://github.com/isra-fel/azure-sdk-template/releases)
-1. Install (or update) the template `dotnet new -i .\AzureSDK.Templates.0.1.0.nupkg`
+1. Install (or update) the template `dotnet new -i .\AzureSDK.Templates.x.y.z.nupkg`
 1. Create your project
     ```cmd
     cd azure-sdk-for-net\sdk